manjunatha-d/dashboard-react/README.md

-# react-boilerplate
+# Dashboard
-A minimalistic boilerplate for React projects with Wepack, Babel, and ESLint configuration.
-Uses SCSS pre-processor for styles.
+A simple dashboard template built with React, SCSS, and Font Awesome.